-Sales operations duties and titles vary per company, but we’ve gathered a few of the most common titles -- along with some real-life job descriptions -- to help you decide which one will be the right add to your team.
+Sales operations duties and titles vary by company, but we’ve gathered a few of the most common roles to help you decide which one will be the right addition to your team.

-This role is usually an entry- or mid-level position that requires little to moderate experience (think 3+ years).
+This role is usually an entry- or mid-level position that requires little to moderate experience (~2-3+ years).
 Experience working with a CRM, excellent organizational and communication skills, and customer or sales experience will all be preferred or required qualifications.

-The average salary of a sales operations administrator is $48,314 per year, according to PayScale, and can expect between $1,000 and $7,000 in commission.
+The average salary of a sales operations administrator is $51,663 per year and can expect an average of ~$1,200 in commission.

 A sales operations specialist will likely handle quotes, contracts, and pipeline performance.
 The right candidate is mid-level with at least five years of sales support experience and proficiency in at least one CRM and Excel.

-The average salary for a sales ops specialist is $52,368 per year and has the opportunity to achieve between $2,000 and $20,000 in annual commission.
+The average salary for a sales ops specialist is $54,054 per year and can expect an average of ~$7,500 in commission.

 The sales operations coordinator is the most junior of the sales ops positions we’re reviewing in this post.
 This role serves as an administrator and gatekeeper for your sales team.
 Their duties might include general office management, individual administrative support for reps, data entry, and answering phones.